VidathD/notes/courses/Getting Started in ICS_OT Cyber Security/ICS_OT Cybersecurity Overview.md

 - environmental safety
 - availability

 In IT, the primary consideration is the [CIA triad](../../Cybersecurity/hacking/principles%20and%20standards%20of%20infosec/CIA%20triad/CIA%20triad.md).
 Here the concern is about digital danger.
+More focus is given to confidentiality and integrity over availability.
+In OT, availability gets more focus.

 Most OT networks these days have a connected IT network.
 This introduces digital dangers to the system.
 An attacker that gets into the IT network can gain access to the OT environment and use that as a foothold to do further damage.